 Allergies and Food Labelling

-There are 14 foods which must be labeled and identified as ingredients on all pre-packed food:
+There are 14 foods which MUST be labelled and identified as ingredients on all pre-packed food:

-- Nuts: almonds, hazelnuts, walnuts, cashews, pecan nuts, brazil nuts, pistachio nuts, macadamia
+- Nuts: almonds, hazelnuts, walnuts, cashews, brazil nuts, pecan nuts, pistachio nuts, macadamia nuts

 Below are some useful links to follow if you want to know more about food allergies and intolerances: